-Standard 1: Sub-Standard 1.1 The management of the Implement organizational health literacy best-practices across all structures and processes of the organization. organization is committed to implementing, monitoring and improving organizational health literacy.
+Sub-Standard 1.1 The management of the organization is committed to implementing, monitoring and improving organizational health literacy.
 Sub-Standard 1.2 The organization makes organizational health literacy an organizational priority and secures adequate infrastructures and resources for implementing it.
 Sub-Standard 1.3 The organization ensures the quality of organizational health literacy interventions by quality management.
-Standard 2: Develop documents, materials and services with stakeholders in a participatory manner.
 Sub-Standard 2.1 The organization involves patients in the development and evaluation of patient-oriented documents, materials and services.
 Sub-Standard 2.2 The organization involves staff representatives in the development and evaluation of stafforiented documents, materials and services.
-Standard 3: Enable and train staff for personal and organizational health literacy.
 Sub-Standard 3.1: Personal and organizational health literacy is understood as an essential professional competence for all staff working in the organization.
-Standard 4: Provide and support easy navigation and access to documents, materials and services.
 Sub-Standard 4.1 The organization enables first contact via user-friendly website and phone.
 Sub-Standard 4.2 The organization provides information necessary for patients and visitors for getting to the organization.
 Sub-Standard 4.3 Support is available to help patients and visitors to navigate the hospital.
 Sub-Standard 4.4 Health information for patients and visitors is easy-to-understand and available for free.